Feature Story in the Summer 2017 issue of Play & Playground Magazine:

 by Lisa Annis

 Once a level is completed on an app or video game, kids are taken to the next level.
 This generation is trained to constantly look for the next step, level, or experience.
 Today’s youth are being raised on real-time entertainment.
-Whether we like it or not, product offerings to this generation need to match their expectations.
+Whether we like it or not, product offerings to this generation need to match those expectations.

 Companies that offer custom design for theme playgrounds create everything from themed sculptures and site amenities to complete environments.
 Themed playground designs can be realistic or whimsical in nature.
 Popular theme settings could include enchanted forests, farms and barnyards, gardens, and jungles.
 Aviation, sports, nautical, fairytale, health and fitness, cartoon, aquatic, and pirate themes are just a few that can be the inspiration for playgrounds.
 Whatever the imagination can conceive inspires the themed play companies to meet the challenge.